isomerpages/nlb-learning/_digital/Teens/Content.md

 <a name="lp-design">![MusicxTechnology header](images/digital/teens/tt_MusicxTech.png)</a>
 <h5 class="margin--bottom--lg" id="lp-graphic"><b>Music X Technology</b></h5>

+Technology permeates every part of the music industry.
+The advent of modern technology has completely transformed how we produce, perform, and even consume music today.

 Check out these online resources to explore how the music industry consistently reinvents itself to keep up with the ever-evolving advances of technology.

+**A Brief Music History**<br>
+"Survival of the fittest" also applies to music—it must reinvent itself with technology in order to match up to modern tastes and preferences.

+This video is a crash course on the history of the music industry and its relationship with technology, dating back to the 1870s when the phonograph record player was invented.

+<center><iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/-bVketPj5to" height="315" width="560"></iframe></center>
+<p style="text-align: center;"><sup>Source: <a href="https://youtu.be/-bVketPj5to">From Phonographs to Spotify: A Brief History of the Music Industry, Wall Street Journal</a>.</sup></p>

 Source:  https://childrenandteens.nlb.gov.sg/diy-resources/secondary/teen-things#id5(https://childrenandteens.nlb.gov.sg/diy-resources/secondary/teen-things#id5) (,).
 National Library Board.
 Retrieved 2022, January 26.